ConsolidatedSky/NEFARAM/README.md

 Latest Version of Skyrim Anniversary Edition WITH the paid Creation Club content.

 GPU : RTX2070 should get you 60 FPS almost everywhere.
+I have a 2060 and it doesnt go under 40 in heavy NPC areas such as the Whiterun market.
 You can tweak performance by tweaking the ini files with BethIni and the ENB.

 Increase your pagefile (recommended : 40 GB).